Abstract¶

 3.4Plotly Express¶

 Plotly Express Plotly Technologies Inc., 2015 is a high-level interface to Plotly.
 It’s built to produce easily styleable figures with minimal code.
 HoloViews leverages this library within THEIA to render supplementary plots like the parallel plot.
-Plotly Express is an optimal choice because it often provides highly interractive plots by default.
+Plotly Express is an optimal choice because it often provides highly interactive plots by default.

 4Results¶